StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 - **StackState Agents (node Agents):** Supply metrics from the node on which they are deployed only.
 If cluster checks are not enabled, the Agent will also report metrics from `kube-state-metrics` if it is deployed on the same node.
 - **Cluster Agent:** ???
 - **ClusterCheck Agent:** Deployed only when cluster checks are enabled, supplies metrics from `kube-state-metrics`.

-### StackState receiver

-The StackState receiver receives JSON data from the StackState Agent.

-- Check the StackState receiver logs for JSON deserialization errors.

-### Kafka

-Telemetry data from push-based integrations is stored on Kafka on the topic `sts_multi_metrics`.
-When data becomes available on the Kafka bus,`kafkaToES` reads data and stores it in an Elasticsearch index.

-- Check the messages on the Kafka topic using the StackState CLI command `sts topic show sts_multi_metrics`.
-If there are recent messages on the Kafka bus, then you know that metrics have been retrieved and the issue is not in the data collection.

-### KafkaToES

-Data is collected from the Kafka bus by KafkaToES and sent on to Elasticsearch for storage.
-Limits are applied to prevent too much data being sent simultaneously to Elasticsearch.

-- Check the `kafkaToES.log` for errors.
-- If data is arriving in Kafka, but not visible in Elasticsearch, check the limits being applied.

 ### Elasticsearch